Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Preliminaries

 A module $M$ is called \emph{torsionless} if $\varphi_M$ is a monomorphism, and \emph{reflexive} if $\varphi_M$ is an isomorphism.
 It is known that $M$ is torsionless if and only if $M$ is a submodule of some projective module. \end{chunk}

 \begin{chunk} \textbf{Maximal Cohen--Macaulay modules and Cohen--Macaulay rings.} Let $R$ be a commutative noetherian ring.
-A module $M\in\mo(R)$ is called \emph{maximal Cohen--Macaulay} if $\depth(M_\p)=\dim(R_\p)$ for each prime ideal $\p$ of $R$.
-We refer the readers to \cite[2.1]{BH} for more details.
+A module $M\in\mo(R)$ is called \emph{maximal Cohen--Macaulay} if $\depth(M_\p)\geq\dim(R_\p)$ for each prime ideal $\p$ of $R$; note that the zero module is maximal Cohen--Macaulay.
+We refer the reader to \cite[2.1]{BH} for more details.

 5pt

 Let $\MCM(R)$ denote the full subcategory of $\mo(R)$ consisting of all maximal Cohen--Macaulay modules.
 The ring $R$ is said to be \emph{Cohen--Macaulay} provided that $R\in \MCM(R)$.